totalspectrum/riscvp2/README.md

 #### -Wl,-Tfastmath.ld

 This is an option to link a faster floating point library, which uses P2 primitives.
 The code for this is invoked (for now) via `ecall`, but eventually the plan is to support RISC-V floating point instructions natively.

+### Flash memory (HIMEM)

+If linked with `-T riscvp2_flash.ld`, most of the program's code is left in flash memory, to be executed in place.
+This option is not mature yet, and requires the latest version of `loadp2` (v0.074 or later) in order to load the program.

 ## Building from Source